Is It Me? So… am I the problem here?

-When teenagers come into my office they usually feel that the depression they are experiencing is a reflection of who they really are.
+When teenagers and adults chose me as their Halifax therapist, they usually feel that the depression they are experiencing is a reflection of who they really are.
 They may have tried in the past to resolve their problems, but it just makes the situation worse.
 This happens because if you believe you are the problem then there is very little that can be done outside of taking action against yourself!

 You Are Not The Problem